amselixir/studygroup/studygroup_004/README.md

-Assignments for third Amsterdam Elixir Studygroup
+Assignments for fourth Amsterdam Elixir Studygroup
 ===================
-A workshop to get to know Elixir process, message passing and little bit of GenServer & concurrency.
+A workshop to get to know Elixir by doing a simple ML exercise: sentiment analysis of tweets using naive bayes algorithm (just unigrams + prior prob)

 Start by installing this workshop's package:
 `mix archive.install workshop*.ez`